Blosc/python-blosc/doc/install.rst

   $ pip install -U blosc

-There are diferent ways to compile python-blosc, depending if you want to link with an already installed Blosc library or not.
+There are different ways to compile python-blosc, depending if you want to link with an already installed Blosc library or not.

 Building
 ========

-There are diferent ways to compile python-blosc, depending if you want to link with an already installed Blosc library or not.
+There are different ways to compile python-blosc, depending if you want to link with an already installed Blosc library or not.

 Compiling without an installed Blosc library